Investors look past Ukraine, focus on ECB

 Latin American stocks mostly rose, with Brazil's benchmark Bovespa index .BVSP leading gains after an opinion poll showed declining re-election chances for President Dilma Rousseff, accused by investors of being excessively interventionist in the economy.

-The euro also recovered to $1.3130 after reaching a one-year low against the dollar overnight.
+The euro also recovered to $1.3130 EUR= after reaching a one-year low against the dollar overnight.

-Geopolitics remained front and center.
+Geopolitics remained front and centre.
 Ukrainian President Petro Poroshenko accused Russia on Monday of "direct and undisguised aggression", after warning over the weekend of a possible "full-scale war."

 European Union leaders were drawing up new sanctions against Moscow.
 EU sources told Reuters that Europeans could be barred from buying new Russian government bonds.
 Another said the EU might restrict its gas exports and limit industrial use if Russia starts to clamp down on supply or push up prices.